FitHanuSpecialSubject/GA-Application-Java/documents/complete-manual.md

 - **Capacity**: Each individual can have a defined capacity, which restricts the number of matches they can participate in.
 - **PWR (Properties)**:
   - **Value**: Represents a numerical or qualitative measure of the individual’s importance or suitability in the matching process.
 For example, A job applicant's `Value` could be their GPA, or a company's `Value` could be its average salary offering.
   - **Weight**: Represents the relative importance or priority of that individual in the matching decision.
+For example, A company might have a higher `Weight` than a new startup, meaning the algorithm prioritizes matching applicants to that company.
   - **Requirement**: The minimum necessary requirements that an individual must have to be considered for a match.
+For example, a job opening might have a `Requirement` for 3 years of experience.

 #### **Flow of Event**